 How do people hear about the Seal the Loop?

-Melbourne Zoo has interpretive static displays and presentations for visitors.
+Melbourne Zoo has interpretive static displays for visitors to learn about the program.
 Key messages onsite at the zoo involve the importance of recycling plastics as well as disposing of fishing waste thoughtfully when at the coast.